 Disclaimer: These opinions are solely my own, and are not fact.
 Writers are allowed to write however and whatever they want, and shouldn’t be discouraged based on my opinions.

 A trope, in the literary sense, has come to be a means of “describing commonly recurring literary or rhetorical devices, motifs, or cliches in creative works.”
 These are three of my least favorite book tropes, though they apply to movies and other media, as well.
+Without further ado, here’s three book tropes to retire from literature forever!

 The Mary Sue.